 Tammy and Linda attended church with me on that dreaded first day at the new place.
 Linda was considered “too old” to be there (she was 35), but we didn’t really care.
 She was single.
 And ready to mingle.
 Apparently, with 18 year old boys.
 Again, no one really spoke to us.
 They were rich kids, who grew up in the church.
 They were in college, they were modest.
 They were beautiful.
 They were confident.
 And I was pulled into a little office with some old guy telling me that I needed to be more engaged.
 I wasn’t paying my tithing.
 I wasn’t mingling.
 I wasn’t involved.

-After that, people looked at me funny.
+After that, I really started to notice the obviousness of members looking at me funny.
+No one was even interested in small talk.
 I didn’t fit in.
 They knew this.
 I knew this.
 All of the compassion I had received prior to being baptized, had long since vanished.
 Their patience was running thin.
 It was like, “Okay, we put up with your ‘misfit syndrome’ before because we thought you would snap out of it.
 You aren’t snapping out of it.
 Snap out of it!”
 Of course, I couldn’t because I am me.
-And that wasn’t part of my ’emotional capacity’ threshold.

 Eventually, like clock work, I couldn’t pay my rent again.
 So when Tammy went to work, I moved out.
 Some new missionaries found me somehow, and I told them I wasn’t interested.
 No, that’s not true.
 I just hid until they black-listed me.
 Or maybe it’s a grey list.
 Either way, no one came to my door anymore.

 Nowadays, I live in my agnostic world with my atheist husband.
 I believe in something, I just don’t know what that something is … and I find more comfort in that, than in any scripture or text.
-I have had very spiritual experiences in my life that lead me to find great peace in my belief that something watches over me.
-Whatever that something is.
-We are all here, living the best (and sometimes worst) ways we know how.
+At the end of the day, we are all just here, living the best (and sometimes worst) ways we know how.
 The bigger picture doesn’t care about our skin color or our sexual orientation, or whether we are giving 10% of our income.
 The bigger picture just wants to see us helping others, and trying to find our way to some sort of peace.
 Whatever that may look like.
 And this is where I sit.
 In it’s scary, sometimes lonely, no questions answered, space.
 Which is oddly, quite compelling and nurturing.